 U of M Extension offers free and confidential financial counseling.
 Call 1-800-232-9077.

-Find help, counseling, advocacy, legal and referral resources in Minnesota.
+Help, counseling, advocacy, legal and referral resources

 Minnesota Farm and Rural Helpline